RamandeepSidhu/bibble-app/PROGRESS.md

 - **Error Handling**: Comprehensive error handling with user-friendly messages
 - **Type Safety**: Full TypeScript implementation for all hymn operations

+#### ✅ **Enhanced Product Selection with Load More**
+- **Load More Functionality**: Implemented "Load More" button for product selection in hymns
+- **Pagination Logic**: Shows first 10 products initially, loads 10 more on each click
+- **Performance Optimization**: Only loads products as needed instead of all at once
+- **Visual Feedback**: Shows loading spinner and remaining count during load more
+- **Smart Display**: Shows "Showing X of Y products" counter for user awareness
+- **Button States**: Load More button disappears when all products are loaded
+- **Efficient Loading**: Prevents loading all products at once for better performance
+- **User Experience**: Clean interface with progressive loading of product options
+- **State Management**: Proper state management for displayed vs all products
+- **Loading Indicators**: Professional loading states with spinner and text

+#### ✅ **Dynamic Language Display in Hymns**
+- **Dynamic Headers**: Removed static "Text (EN)" and "Text (SW)" headers
+- **Smart Text Display**: Shows primary text (English) with secondary text (Swahili) when different
+- **Cleaner Layout**: Reduced from 6 columns to 5 columns for better readability
+- **HTML Content Support**: Properly renders rich text content from CKEditor
+- **Consistent Design**: Matches the same pattern used in products page
+- **Responsive Display**: Handles large text content with proper truncation
+- **Language Flexibility**: Automatically adapts to available language content
+- **Professional UI**: Clean table layout without static language labels

+#### ✅ **Fixed Product Name Display in Hymns**
+- **Product Name Fix**: Fixed "Unknown Product" issue in hymns list
+- **API Data Structure**: Updated to handle productId as object from API response
+- **Dynamic Product Names**: Now shows actual product titles like "A Mighty Fortress is Our God"
+- **Flexible Function**: Handles both object and string productId formats
+- **Better UX**: Users can now see which product each hymn belongs to
+- **Data Consistency**: Properly displays product information from API response

+#### ✅ **Enhanced Multilingual Display in Hymns**
+- **All Languages Visible**: Shows all available languages (EN, SW, FR, RN, HI) in hymns list
+- **Language Codes**: Displays language codes alongside content for easy identification
+- **Conditional Display**: Only shows languages that have content (no empty entries)
+- **Visual Hierarchy**: English as primary, other languages as secondary with smaller text
+- **HTML Content Support**: Properly renders rich text content from CKEditor in all languages
+- **Clean Layout**: Organized display with language codes and proper spacing
+- **Comprehensive View**: Users can see all language versions of each hymn at a glance

+#### ✅ **Modern Card-Based UI for Hymns**
+- **Card Layout**: Replaced table with modern card-based grid layout
+- **Responsive Design**: 1 column on mobile, 2 on tablet, 3 on desktop
+- **Product Information**: Shows all product languages with language codes
+- **Hymn Text Display**: All hymn languages with proper truncation and line clamping
+- **Visual Hierarchy**: Clear sections for product info, hymn text, and actions
+- **Interactive Elements**: Hover effects and smooth transitions
+- **Professional Styling**: Clean cards with proper spacing and shadows
+- **Better UX**: More readable and visually appealing than table layout
+- **Action Buttons**: Edit and Delete buttons in card footer
+- **Date Display**: Creation date shown in each card
+- **Fixed Layout Issues**: Cards now have consistent height with proper flex layout
+- **Button Visibility**: Action buttons are always visible at the bottom of each card
+- **Flex Layout**: Content area grows to fill space, footer stays at bottom
+- **Minimum Height**: Ensures all cards have consistent minimum height
+- **Enhanced Visual Hierarchy**: All language codes (EN, SW, FR, RN, HI) are now highlighted with clean gray styling
+- **Prominent Headings**: "Product Information" and "Hymn Text" headings are now bold with theme-colored underlines
+- **Clean Language Display**: All languages use consistent gray backgrounds and borders for uniform appearance
+- **Better Readability**: Clear visual distinction between all languages with subtle gray backgrounds and borders
+- **Improved Visual Separation**: Alternating gray backgrounds (gray-50/gray-100) for better language block distinction
+- **Enhanced Language Codes**: Larger, bolder language codes with better contrast (text-gray-900)
+- **Better Text Handling**: Improved line clamping (4 lines for EN, 3 for others) for better content display
+- **Product Details**: Removed product type and status information for cleaner display
+- **Enhanced Shadows**: Subtle shadows for better depth and visual separation
+- **Better Spacing**: Increased padding and margins for improved readability
+- **Shimmer Loading**: Added skeleton loading that matches the exact card structure
+- **Loading Experience**: 6 shimmer cards with proper grid layout during loading
+- **Realistic Shimmer**: Mimics actual content structure with headers, content sections, and footers
+- **Smooth Animation**: Pulse animation for professional loading experience

 ---

 ## 📊 **Feature Status**